-6.2.22.1.2 Spurious Emissions in the Upstream Frequency Range should start at the initial distance and be repeated at increasing distance from the carrier until the upstream band edge is reached.
+6.2.22.1.2 Spurious Emissions in the Upstream Frequency Range

+Table 6-17 lists the possible modulation rates that could be transmitted in an interval, the required spurious level in that interval, and the initial measurement interval at which to start measuring the spurious emissions.
+Measurements should start at the initial distance and be repeated at increasing distance from the carrier until the upstream band edge is reached.
 The lower band edge of the upstream is 5 MHz; the upper band edge of the upstream is 42 MHz or if upstream frequency range selection is available in the CM, 85 MHz may be selected.